YoushaaMurhij/FMFNet/README.md

 ![img|center](./demo.GIF)

+## Abstract

+## Main Results

+## Lisence
+FMFNet is released under MIT license (see LICENSE).
+It is developed based on a forked version of CenterPoint.
+We also incorperate a large amount of code from Det3D, CenterNet and CenterTrack.
+Note that both nuScenes dataset is under non-commercial license.

+## Use FMFNet
 Follow these steps to reproduce our results on nuScenes validation and test sets and get pretrained models.

 ## After cloning the repository :